Role of the Communications Office

 Lisa is an experienced journalist, with a background in television, radio and print.
 She has worked as a reporter for TV3, Radio New Zealand, Dunedin's Channel 9 and the Otago Daily Times.
 She has an honours degree in neuroscience and psychology from Otago and a postgraduate diploma in journalism from Canterbury University.
-Lisa now works part time, writing stories for and editing the Otago Bulletin.
+Lisa now works part-time, writing stories for and editing the Otago Bulletin Board.

 Tel 03 479 4378

 Sam is a University of Otago alumnus, with a BA and postgraduate diploma in Religion.
 He also has a journalism qualification and has worked as a reporter on a daily newspaper and as a freelance magazine writer.
 Before joining the Communications Office, Sam was a Marketing and Communications Officer in Otago’s Division of Humanities.
 His current role focuses on producing and editing Alumni-related communications.

 Tel 03 479 8143

 Kim Connelly, Communications Adviser